Meditate on the leaf

 Said The Buddha

 Rain falls on its open palm, drink it in, transmute, nourish.
 Sunlight seeps into the veins that span its surface, veins that mirror the path of the river, the cracks in the earth, the veins beneath my own skin.
 Crisscrossing, tracing pathways to the heart. to the trunk. to the ocean.
 Transporting prana to fingertip, to bud, to flower.
-The seasons shift, as the colours change, the air becomes drier, the moisture flows back through branch, down trunk, into roots, earth.
+The seasons shift, as the colors change, the air becomes drier, the moisture flows back through the branch, down the trunk, into roots, earth.

 The leaf falls

-is blown across grass, over earth.
+is blown across the grass, over the earth.
 The wind brings it to my feet.
 I crouch, pick it up, turn its fragile form over in my fingers.
 I consider the leaf.
-All around, leaves at different stages of life; some tender, light, new. others thicker, stronger, filled with juicy life. and more still, as they lose their vigour, become fragile, brittle, again becoming soft.
+All around, leaves at different stages of life; some tender, light, new. others thicker, stronger, filled with juicy life. and more still, as they lose their vigor, become fragile, brittle, again becoming soft.
 If one is to scrunch it in their hand, it would crumble, disintegrate, turn back to dust and dirt.

 The cycle of life, apparent in the journey of every leaf, a miniature universe, sitting in the palm of my hand.
 I place the leaf across my wrist and consider the similarities, the connection, the reflection, in it and I.